-- 5.95 This site lies inside the LBD towards the southern end of Royal Tunbridge Wells, to the south west of the town centre.
-The site currently comprises of a mix of uses, including residential, a library, health facility (formerly a GP practice branch surgery but now housing a Kent County Council health clinic), a small convenience store, and other community facilities, including a children's play area and a car park. - 5.96 The main vehicular access is from Showfields Road along the eastern boundary of the site to the car park.
-As part of any redevelopment of the site, pedestrian linkages should be provided within the site and to the surrounding area to ensure permeability through and beyond the site. - 5.97 The site includes an area of open space, which has Village Green status and there are trees within the site which have Tree Preservation Orders. - 5.98 The area is part of a defined Neighbourhood Centre, which occupies a prominent position on the corner of Showfields Road and Rowan Tree Road, and is an area that is considered suitable for regeneration to provide updated residential accommodation with a high level of affordable housing and associated community facilities and services, to act as a 'hub' for this part of the town.
+- 5.96 This site lies inside the LBD towards the southern end of Royal Tunbridge Wells, to the south west of the town centre.
+The site currently comprises of a mix of uses, including residential, a library, health facility (formerly a GP practice branch surgery but now housing a Kent County Council health clinic), a small convenience store, and other community facilities, including a children's play area and a car park. - 5.97 The main vehicular access is from Showfields Road along the eastern boundary of the site to the car park.
+As part of any redevelopment of the site, pedestrian linkages should be provided within the site and to the surrounding area to ensure permeability through and beyond the site. - 5.98 The site includes an area of open space, which has Village Green status and there are trees within the site which have Tree Preservation Orders. - 5.99 The area is part of a defined Neighbourhood Centre, which occupies a prominent position on the corner of Showfields Road and Rowan Tree Road, and benefits from a range of existing community uses and facilities, which should be retained and enhanced and form an integral part of any redevelopment. and It is an area that is considered suitable for regeneration to provide updated residential accommodation with a high level of affordable housing and associated community facilities and services, to act as a 'hub' for this part of the town.
 It is also considered that there is scope for the proposal to be reconfigured as a Low Traffic Neighbourhood.